 To ensure a well-organized event, a final written agenda or program should be submitted to the University no later than seven (7) days prior to the start date of an event.

-Weapons, Explosive Devices
+Weapons, Explosive Devices and Fireworks

 Contractor/Requestor shall not permit the use, possession, display or storage of any weapon, explosive device or fireworks on all land and buildings owned, leased, or under the control of the University or its affiliated or related entities, in all University residential facilities (whether managed by University or another entity), in all University vehicles, and at all University or University affiliate sponsored events and activities.